Fishnfly/fishnfly.github.io/_posts/2026-02-22-jordan-egypt-field-notes.md

 ![Petra](/assets/images/jordan-egypt/anchor-jordan.jpg)

 **Day 5 · Petra**
-A full day among canyons and carved stone.
+Exploring Petra, a UNESCO World Heritage Site.
+The "rose red" city hand-sculpted from a mountain range by the Nabateans in the 3rd century BC.
+Walk through the "Siq," a winding canyon road leading you to, the towering Treasury building rising over 140 feet.
+Beyond, discover soaring temples, elaborate royal tombs, a theater, burial chambers and water channels, all remnants of a once great Nabatean culture.A full day among canyons and carved stone.
 **Overnight:** Petra

 ---

 **Day 6 · Kerak → Local Lunch → Amman City**
-Castle, lunch with a local family, and Roman + hilltop history.
+Kerak, situated on the King's Way.
+The city is known for its Crusader Kerak Castle, dating back to the 12th century.Castle, lunch with a local family, and Roman + hilltop history.
+Travel to Amman, often referred to as the "White City" because of the white stone used to build the houses.
 **Overnight:** Amman

 ---